nuhame/mlpug/README.md

 optimizer = torch.optim.Adam(classifier.parameters(), eps=1e-7)
 ```

-To now use mlpug to start training, we need to create a `Trainer` which will be used by a `TrainingManager`.
+To now use MLpug to start training, we need to create a `Trainer` which will be used by a `TrainingManager`.
 ```python
 trainer = mlp.trainers.DefaultTrainer(optimizers=optimizer, model_components=classifier)
 ```

-Mlpug uses a callback system allowing you to customize and extend the training functionality.
+MLpug uses a callback system allowing you to customize and extend the training functionality.
 The list of callback instances you provide the `TrainingManager` will be called using hooks at different stages of the
 training process.
 ```python